As the church and MCC work together, peace grows in Kikwit

 man standing at a church lectern

-Antoine Kimbila, general secretary of CEFMC in the Democratic Republic of the Congo, spoke during a February service at CEFMC Kimpwanza Kikongophone parish.
+Antoine Kimbila, Secretary General of CEFMC in the Democratic Republic of Congo, speaks during a service at the Kikongophone Kimpwanza parish in February.
 Justin Makangara/MCC/Fairpicture

-But peace didn’t come to Kikwit immediately.
-The arrival of displaced people in the community caused conflict, says Jacqueline Kafuti, who was the first CEFMC elder to invite people to live in her home.
-Other neighbours hosted people from Kasai too, she says, but there were those who pushed the newcomers aside because resources were already limited.
+However, peace did not immediately come to Kikwit.
+The arrival of displaced people in the community caused conflict, explains Jacqueline Kafuti, the first CEFMC alumna to welcome people into her home.
+Other neighbors did the same, she says, but some rejected the newcomers because of their limited resources.

-In addition, some displaced people acted out because of the trauma they had experienced, says Kufutama Kafaire, a member of the CEFMC local committee who handles finances.
+In addition, some displaced people have behaved badly because of the trauma they suffered, explains Kufutama Kafaire, a member of the local CEFMC committee that handles finances.

-“Someone who runs away, is displaced because of war, his head is troubled.
-It looks as if the war has been following him even where he is,” Kafaire says.
+"Someone who flees, who is displaced because of war, is disturbed in their mind.
+It seems as if the war is following them everywhere," says Kufutama Kafaire.

 Image